rwperrott/Useful4LinuxMint/software/console/dpkg.md

 This section is about wpkg, a look-alike of the debian dpkg packager.
 For WPKG, an unrelated packager for Microsoft Windows, see WPKG (software).

-wpkg was created as a dpkg look-alike that would run under the Microsoft Windows operating system.[17]
-It subsequently evolved to include functionality similar to parts of the APT suite, improved repository management, distribution management and was ported to Linux and Unix-like systems, including Cygwin, Mingw32, macOS, OpenSolaris and FreeBSD.[18][19]
-It retains .deb file format compatibility[20] and is supplied with the ready-to-use executable wpkg.exe.
-As of March 2024, the most recent release of the software was in 2015.[18]
+wpkg was created as a dpkg look-alike that would run under the Microsoft Windows operating system.
+It subsequently evolved to include functionality similar to parts of the APT suite, improved repository management, distribution management and was ported to Linux and Unix-like systems, including Cygwin, Mingw32, macOS, OpenSolaris and FreeBSD.
+It retains .deb file format compatibility and is supplied with the ready-to-use executable wpkg.exe.
+As of March 2024, the most recent release of the software was in 2015.

 ## [The dpkg Command in Linux - A Beginners Reference](https://www.digitalocean.com/community/tutorials/dpkg-command-in-linux)
 - (partially trimmed of waffle and poor grammar)